shakhmin/App-Growth-Engine-iOS-SDK/README.md

 The AGE API also allows you to track all referrals you have sent from any device, and get the referrals' click throughs.
 This makes it possible for you to track referral performance of individual devices, and potentially reward the users who generate the most referral click throughs.

 <pre>
-[[Discoverer agent] queryReferral];
+[[HKMDiscoverer agent] queryReferral];
 </pre>

 Once the referral data is retrieved from the AGE server, the SDK generates a notification event <code>HookQueryReferralComplete</code>.
-The referral data is stored in the <code>[Discoverer agent].referrals</code> array with each <code>ReferralRecord</code> element in the array representing a referral.
+The referral data is stored in the <code>[HKMDiscoverer agent].referrals</code> array with each <code>HKMReferralRecord</code> element in the array representing a referral.

 <pre>
-@interface ReferralRecord : NSObject {
+@interface HKMReferralRecord : NSObject {

     int totalClickThrough;
     int totalInvitee;